0Prelude

 "Let me issue and control a nation's money and I care not who writes the laws."

-BitCoin's original promise was its potential to transition control of 'money creation' from the hands of a few, to the hands of the many. ...to decentralise the creation of value itself.
+Bitcoin's original proposition was its potential to transition control of 'money creation' from the hands of a few, to the hands of the many.
+To decentralise the creation of value itself.

-While we were distracted by "number go up," the established powers co-opted the asset, building their own "Finance 2.0" on top of it.
-While we were divided by the pursuit of a new 'savings vehicle', the real power, the power to run the day-to-day economy, remained untouched.
+While attention focused on price appreciation, the established powers co-opted the asset, building their own "Finance 2.0" on top of it.
+While the network pursued a new 'savings vehicle', the real power (the power to run the day-to-day economy), remained untouched.

-The root of this failure lies in a critical, yet overlooked, duality.
+The cause of this failure lies in a critical, yet overlooked, distinction.
 We have been using the terms "money" and "currency" interchangeably, but they are not the same.
 They are two distinct, counterbalancing pillars of a healthy financial system:

-Centralised finance has always understood this symbiosis.
-The public, however, has been led to believe a single asset can do both — a confusion that has cost us the initiative.
+Centralised finance has always understood this interdependence.
+The public, however, has been led to believe a single asset can do both: a confusion that has cost us the initiative.

 'Money is a title awarded to the asset which best performs a service over extended periods of time.
 Historically, that 'service' has been the 'preservation of wealth'.'

 Bitcoin was our first chance to break free.
-It successfully pioneered the concept of a decentralised money.
-But in our neglect to build its necessary counterpart, a truly decentralised currency, we left the door open for the old system to reclaim control.
+It successfully pioneered the concept of decentralised Money.
+But in our neglect to build its necessary counterpart, a truly decentralised Currency, we left the door open for the old system to reclaim control.

 Other attempts at decentralised stable-coins have failed this test.
-Either because they've pegged themselves to the very government-issued currencies we seek to transcend, or because they are built on a foundation of volatile, debt-backed collateral, reintroducing liquidation risk and the old attack vectors of supply shocks and rate hikes (...the biggest threats, still looms on the horizon).
+Either because they've pegged themselves to the very government-issued currencies we seek to transcend, or because they are built on a foundation of volatile, debt-backed collateral, reintroducing liquidation risk and the old attack vectors of supply shocks and rate hikes.

 This project is not an attempt to replace money.
 It is an attempt to complete the system.